OJAI OLIVE OIL

 Share the Surplus: Healthy natural systems use outputs from each element to nourish others.
 We humans can do the same.
 By governing our own needs, we can set resources aside to further the above principles and help others in need.

 Here at Ojai Olive Oil we are still in the early stages of building out our full vision of sustainable farming.
-We have been an all organic operation for several years, and are proud to use no chemical fertilizers or chemical pesticides of any kind.
-We are also continually making strides to improve the ecosystem of our land, and our overall balance with our environment.
-Simple things like using our waste products as feeds, fuels, and fertilizers are currently being refined.
-We have also just begun a water management project that will take many years to fully realize, but should begin showing positive results this coming season.
-From solar power to compost piles, there is lots one can do!
+We have been an all organic operation for many years, and are proud to use no chemical fertilizers or chemical pesticides of any kind.
+We are also continually making strides to improve the ecosystem of our land, and our overall balance with our environment and community.
+Simple things like using our waste products as feeds, fuels, and fertilizers are continually being refined.
+We have also just begun a water management project that will take many years to fully realize, but is already beginning to show positive results.
+Water is becoming a big concern for many farmers, but good soil management and rainwater catchment can do wonders for reducing irrigation needs.
+From simple things like adding your kitchen waste to compost piles, to huge projects like building off-grid power generation, there is lots one can do!

-Olives are clearly something we have a lot of, so by offering the olive oil we make to our community, we are able to support our ongoing efforts to develop our permaculture vision.
-We thank you for supporting this vision and for supporting your local farmer!
-And remember, since only 1% of the olive oil consumed in the US is actually made in the US, and virtually all of that is made in California, unless you live abroad we are your local olive oil farmer :)
+Olives are clearly something we have a lot of, so by offering the olive oil we make to our community, we are able to support our ongoing efforts to develop our permaculture vision and support our family.
+We thank you for supporting this vision and for supporting your local farmers!
+And remember, since only 1% of the olive oil consumed in the US is actually made in the US, and virtually all of that is made in California, even if you live in Florida we are your local olive oil farmer :)

 Olive Growing, Harvest, & Olive Oil Production